Designations Congruent with Things: Chapter 23

 “Yes you do, you badass little liar.”

 Newt says nothing.
 He pulls the glove off his right hand and starts breaking down his sterile field.
-The scalpel blade slots into its blade guard, and the whole set of materials is rolled up into the paper drape that the kit had been wrapped in.
+The scalpel blade slots into its blade guard, and the whole set of materials rolls into the paper drape the kit had been wrapped in.

-“On that day, on the day after, I mean,” she continues, speaking quietly and high pitched and muffled, like she is cupping a hand over her mouth.
+“On that day, on the day after, I mean.”
+Mako speaks quietly and high-pitched and muffled, like she’s cupping a hand over her mouth.
 “I wanted to be me.
 I wanted to be who I was and not half of someone I didn’t know.
 I wanted to be myself but not be by myself.
-I wanted to be with someone who would let me be sad, because you always—”
+I wanted to be with someone who would let me be sad.
+You always—”

 She stops speaking and Newt is smart enough not to say anything.

 “Yeah?”
-Newt says, because he doesn’t know the right thing to say, because he never knows the right thing to say.
+Newt doesn’t know the right thing to say.
+He never knows the right thing to say.

 “Er, yeah,” Newt replies.